de-sascha/shalom4sun/README.md

 - Run the shell script by entering the following command: ./setup.sh<
 - # Replace <DB-NAME>, <USER>, and <PASSWORD> in the docker-compose.yaml file with appropriate values.
 - Run the Docker containers in detached mode by entering the following command: docker-compose up -d
-- Note that the script adds some delay between the different steps to avoid any issues that may arise if the different steps execute too quickly.
+- Note that the script adds some delay between the different steps.
+- To avoid any issues that may arise if the different steps execute too quickly.

 ```